Do you think that obesity in dogs is a problem? 56 percent of American dogs are obese! That is more than every other dog.

 Far and away the biggest problem exacerbated by obesity in larger breed dogs is arthritis.

-In fact, if an overweight dog is having issues with arthritis, weight loss is on the top of my list of recommendations above any medications, supplements, or acupuncture.
+If an overweight dog is having issues with arthritis, weight loss is on the top of my list of recommendations above any medications, supplements, or acupuncture.

 In the smoosh-faced breeds of dogs, being overweight can put them over the top in terms of respiratory difficulties.
 It’s one thing to supply enough oxygen through tiny nostrils and tracheas for a 10-pound critter.
 Add another five pounds of fat, and the effort to oxygenate becomes all the more pronounced.